RecursiveVoid/CozyObserve/README.md

 **Currently in preview version**

 CozyObserve is a lightweight and efficient library for observing changes in objects and primitive values.
-It provides a simple API to listen to changes and execute callbacks accordingly.
+It provides a simple API to listen to changes and execute callbacks accordingly. **It supports both Vanilla JavaScript and React** with built-in hooks for seamless integration.

+## What COZY Stands For

+COZY stands for **Compact, On-point, Zero-overhead, Yet-powerful**.

+A **fine-tailored** ecosystem of TypeScript libraries designed for your everyday needs—lightweight, efficient, and built to get the job done.
+No bloat, just pure performance. 🚀

 ## Installation